OptimalDecisions/sports-analytics/2023wintercamp/logistics.md

 - Participants who attend the interactive sessions and complete a capstone sport data analysis project will receive a certificate for completing the **"Basics of Sports Analytics"** course.

-For more information and to sign up, you can contact Ram at ramnarasimhan@gmail.com.
+For more information and to sign up, you can contact [Ram](mailto:ramnarasimhan@gmail.com?&subject=Interest in WinterCamp2023)